ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 By default, boot volumes are created with the `general-purpose` volume profile with 100 GB capacity during instance provisioning.
 [Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased by modifying the boot volume, up to 250 GB.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 Mbps.

-You can use the console, the CLI, or the API to create boot volumes with the `sdp` profile up to 250-GB capacity, and specify 3000 or more IOPS for better performance.
-It's also possible to increase the size of the `sdp` profile-based boot volume to 32 TB after it is provisioned.
-However, when the boot volume capacity is increased over 250 GB, you can no longer create a custom image from that volume.
+You can use the console, the CLI, the API, or Terraform to create boot volumes with the `sdp` profile up to 250-GB capacity, and specify 3000 or more IOPS for better performance.

 ## How virtual server profiles relate to volume profiles
 {: #vsi-profiles-relate-to-storage}